The underwater ruins of Dwarka make up one of the greatest archaeological mysteries of all time.

 As of today, the NIOT or any other agency has yet to actually conduct careful underwater marine archaeological digs of the site with manned dives.
 The legislation required to do so is complicated and requires on average much more funds than regular land-based digs and surveys.
 This is another reason why such places as Dwarka in other parts of the world’s inundated vast coastal ocean shelves remain unstudied and elusive to archaeologists.

-1. There was an ancient city on the two islands at the current Gulf of Cambay and the nearby shores – dating more than 13.000 thousand years.
+1. There was an ancient city on the two islands in the current Gulf of Cambay and the nearby shores – dating more than 13.000 thousand years.

 An excerpt from an article about sea-levels around India: